CS5001-khoury/hw09/instructions/README.md

 Reminder: windows uses python, not python3. mac and linux uses python3.

 If you use doctest for testing over writing your own files, make sure to capture the output into a text file for your submission!

+In practice, both are done as testing files can be difficult using docstrings + doctests (as the file may not be there!), so one often uses both approaches depending on the situation.
+However, no need to go into that detail for this assignment.

 ---